Why buy your cat From Belle Hollow?

 Spay and neutering:

 We do not spay or neuter kittens before delivery except in special circumstances.
 We prefer that male kittens reach an age of 14 weeks but not more than 20 weeks and a weight of 3 pounds before neutering.
 Female kittens should be at least 3 pounds before spaying.
-We feel it is in your pet’s best interest to avoid neutering at extremely early ages but would like our kitten to get to your home while still 8 to 12 weeks of age for early binding.
+We feel it is in your pet’s best interest to avoid neutering at extremely early ages but would like our kitten to get to your home while still 8 to 12 weeks of age for early bonding.
 If you desire that your kitten be spayed or neutered before delivery we can accommodate that at your expense but we will not deliver the kitten until it reaches the above criteria for surgery and has had a reasonable amount of time for recovery.
 If you purchase a kitten as a pet from Belle Hollow Farms and Exotics you will be required by contract to spay or neuter based on the above criteria.
 Failure to do so will result in legal action to recover the kitten or to charge a significant breeder’s premium.

 Where legal, Belle Hollow Farms and Exotics places no restriction on the de-clawing of its kittens.
 Although we are not necessarily in favor of this procedure we understand that there are circumstances when de-clawing is desirable.
 If your pet lives with or sees the very elderly or very young it can be the only way to make the ownership of a cat and especially in the case of an F-1 Savannah possible since scratches happen and not everyone and every cat is great with nail trimmers.

 Does the breeder you have selected use the services of a licensed Veterinarian to give your kittens first vaccines and health check ups?
 All kitten from Belle Hollow are vacinated and health checked by either Dr. Amanda Markum DVM, our daughter, or Dr. Ann Shower DVM,a dear friend.

 Felv and FIV Testing: